projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    receives service data from native CBC char devices such as ``/dev/cbc-lifecycle``.
 If service data is CBC wakeup reason, some wakeup reason bits will be masked.
-If service data is CBC signal, the data will be dropped and will not be defined in the whitelist.
+If service data is CBC signal, the data will be dropped and will not be defined in the passlist.
 If service data comes from a raw channel, the data will be passed forward.
 Before transmitting to the virtual UART interface, all data needs to be packed with an address header and link header.